API

 Parameters:

-• exp_mode (Literal['fixed_point', 'percent', 'scientific', 'engineering', 'engineering_shifted', 'binary', 'binary_iec'] | None) – Specify the formatting mode.
+• exp_mode (Literal['fixed_point', 'percent', 'scientific', 'engineering', 'engineering_shifted'] | None) – Specify the exponent formatting mode.

-• exp_val (int | type[AutoExpVal] | None) – Indicates how the exponent value should be chosen.
-If an integer is specified, the value must be 0 for fixed point and percent modes, an integer multiple of 3 for engineering and engineering shifted modes, and an integer multiple of 10 for binary IEC mode.
+• exp_val (int | Literal['auto'] | None) – Indicates how the exponent value should be chosen.
+If an integer is specified, the value must be 0 for fixed point and percent modes, an integer multiple of 3 for engineering and engineering shifted modes.
+Can be set to "auto".

-• round_mode (Literal['sig_fig', 'dec_place'] | None) – Indicate how to round numbers during formatting.
+• round_mode (Literal['sig_fig', 'dec_place', 'all', 'pdg'] | None) – Indicate how to round numbers during formatting.

-• ndigits (int | type[AutoDigits] | None) – Indicate how the many significant digits or the decimal place to use for rounding.
-Must be >= 1 for significant figure rounding.
-Can be any integer for decimal place rounding.
+• ndigits (int | None) – Specifies how many digits to use for significant figure or digits-past-the-decimal rounding.

 • upper_separator (Literal['', ',', '.', ' ', '_'] | None) – Separator character to be used to group digits above the decimal symbol.